 If you're a Vauxhall Corsa fan, but you want a car that's kinder on your wallet and on the environment, this is the car for you.

-By its very nature, the Vauxhall Corsa Electric is less flashy than some of its rivals, but it's not designed to be a quirky EV.
-It's designed to make the switch to electric easier, and it does the job very well.
+By its very nature, the Vauxhall Corsa Electric isn't as flashy as some of its rivals, but it doesn't aim to be a quirky EV.
+It focuses on making the switch to electric easier, and it does so very well.

 It's affordable, the real-world range is more than usable, and the cabin is comfortable and spacious.